ethanratnofsky/Portfolio-Website/README.md

 - Downloadable resumé
 - Contact information

-## Local Development
+## Setup Instructions For Local Development
 After cloning this repository, navigate to the project root and install the necessary dependencies in your environment with `pip install -r requirements.txt`.
 Then, export the necessary environment variables with the following sequence of commands:
 ```
 export FLASK_APP=app.py
 export FLASK_ENV=development
 ```
 Finally, start the Flask server with `flask run`.
-The website will now be live at (localhost:5000).
+The website will now be live at [localhost:5000](localhost:5000).